 2019_JMO_Manchester_Pev_Riv_group

 Rivington Morris are a Women’s team of North West Morris Dancers.
-We practice on Wednesday evenings at Ladybridge Community Centre near Bolton, not far from Horwich – and welcome new dancers and musicians.
+We practice on Wednesday evenings at Ladybridge Community Centre near Bolton, not far from Horwich.
+We welcome women dancers and musicians of any gender.
+We practice most Wednesday evenings 8:00pm till 10:00pm – new members are always welcome, see Join Us.

 These demure cultured women hail from near Bolton in Greater Manchester.
 Their clogs have been heard as far afield as Sidmouth, Germany, France, Holmfirth, Wigan, Accrington and Blackrod Carnival.
 Hundreds have looked on in awe and marvelled at their stunning stepping, precision, music and reinforced foundation garments.
 On-lookers have been heard to say “Rivington have that certain indefinable something that Northern teams have …” or “Make room – these Women take no prisoners”.